idekerlab/diffusiond/README.md

 #Diffusiond
-Provides a daemon capable of servicing heat diffusion tasks on networks provided as cx or stored in NDEx.
+Provides a daemon capable of servicing heat diffusion tasks on networks provided as CX or stored in NDEx.
+The service operates according to REST protocols.
 For details see the manuscript "Network propagation in the Cytoscape Cyberinfrastructure.
 Carlin DE et al. Submitted to PLoS Computational Biology."

 ##POST diffuse.cytoscape.io
 The only route provided by this service is / the top level.
 Use this route to diffuse a vector of node heats against a network.

 ###Input
 The service recieves input through the body of a POST request and optionally through the request's query string parameters.
-Read below for more information about the expected format of the body and the available query string paramters that you can use to tweak the heat diffusion algorithm.
+Read below for more information about the expected format of the body and the query string paramters that you can use to tweak the heat diffusion algorithm.

 ####Request Body

 MIME type must be `application/json`

-The body must be a CX document, which will be encoded as JSON.
-If a heatvector is not given in the query string parameters, at least one node needs to have a node attribute called 'diffusion_input' or whatever the query string parameter heatattribute is set to.
-The value of this attribute must be a Double in the range 0 to 1 representing the initial node heat.
+The body must be a CX document containing the network, and is encoded as JSON.

 ###Query String Parameters
-Query string parameters can be used to tweak the heat diffusion alogrithm and also to send a base64 encoded list or dictionary of node heats via the heatvector parameter.
-Sending the heatvector parameters will override any initial heats set in the CX body.
+Query string parameters can be used to tweak the heat diffusion alogrithm.

+A heatvector parameter is a list of nodes and their heat values, specified as Doubles (in the range 0..1) either as attributes associated with network nodes (in the CX encodeing) or as a list in the query string.
+The attribute containing the heat value is named by the heatattribute query string parameter, and has a default of "diffusion_input".
+If the heatvector is specified as a query string parameter, it overrides any node attribute in the CX body, and must be encoded in base64 as a Python-style list or dictionary.

 For example, you can create the correct query string value in Python like so:

 ```python
 import base64